syncfusion-content/maui-docs/MAUI/TreeView/getting-started.md

 ## Bind to a hierarchical data source - Bound Mode

-You can create a tree view by binding the `ItemsSource` to a hierarchical data source.
+You can create a tree view by binding the [ItemsSource](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.TreeView.SfTreeView.html#Syncfusion_Maui_TreeView_SfTreeView_ItemsSource) to a hierarchical data source.
 To create a tree view using data binding, set a hierarchical collection to the `ItemsSource` property.
-Then in the `ItemTemplate` and `ExpanderTemplate`, set the child items collection to the `ItemsSource` property.
+Then in the [ItemTemplate](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.TreeView.SfTreeView.html#Syncfusion_Maui_TreeView_SfTreeView_ItemTemplate) and [ExpanderTemplate](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.TreeView.SfTreeView.html#Syncfusion_Maui_TreeView_SfTreeView_ExpanderTemplate), set the child items collection to the `ItemsSource` property.

-I> ItemsSource is an alternative mechanism to Nodes for adding content into the TreeView control.
+I> ItemsSource is an alternative mechanism to [Nodes](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.TreeView.SfTreeView.html#Syncfusion_Maui_TreeView_SfTreeView_Nodes) for adding content into the TreeView control.
 You cannot set both ItemsSource and Nodes at the same time.
 When you use ItemsSource, nodes are created internally, but you cannot access them from the Nodes property.

 {% tabs %}
 {% highlight xaml hl_lines="11" %}